 Valentine’s Day isn’t the only reason to celebrate in February; it’s also Chinese New Year, and romance be damned, this holiday is all about breakin’ out the buffet pants and tucking in.
-Seriously, have you seen what kind of eating goes on in Chinese restaurants this time of year?
+Seriously, have you seen what kind of eating goes on in Chinese restaurants/homes?
 All over the world, around spinning lazy Susans, it’s a two-week non-stop food frenzy.

 All the foods served and gifted on this holiday are symbolic—edible lucky charms—for prosperity, good health, and fertility.
 There’s raw and cooked fish dishes, noodles, taro and turnip cakes – one of my personal favourites! – steamed fruitcakes, pomelos, gourds, tangerines, and above all, dumplings.
 Dumplings formed to look like ingots of gold, and dumplings that resemble little purses, symbolically filled with good luck.
 And while I’m not convinced eating these delicate and delicious packages will bring us all good fortune, they will bring us double happiness, at least for a little while.